Term Dates

 The new specification aims to develop maths skills which can be applied to the psychological research of different behaviours.
 Ensuring students have a secure knowledge of these mathematical skills and are able to apply them to novel scenarios is an important part of the curriculum.
 With this, students are taught how psychological research is conducted, including the role of scientific enquiry and data analysis.
 Students then apply this to their own ethicalscientific enquiries.

 Many of the topics are governed by the specification.
-However, where there are choices between topics, the department has chosen areas that the students can relate to and apply to contemporary society, for example Gender Development, Forensic Psychology and Schizophrenia.
-Students are taught about the foundations and origins of Psychology as well as Psychology as a Science.
+However, where there are choices between topics, the department has chosen areas that the students can relate to and apply to contemporary society, for example Cognition and Development, Forensic Psychology and Schizophrenia.
+Students are taught about the main approaches in Psychology as well as Psychology as a Science.
 Core topics include Attachment, Social Influence, Memory, Psychopathology and Issues and Debates within Psychology.

 Psychology is only taught at KS5 at Waddesdon.
 However, some new students coming from other schools have studied Psychology as KS4.
 The KS5 curriculum builds on what they learn about the foundations of Psychology and relevant topic areas and increases in demand in terms of critical analysis and application to novel scenarios.